gscbravo/inf/README.md

 so it will have to be restarted if config file changes are made.

 You can greentext by starting a line with the ">" character.
 You can orangetext by starting a line with the "<" character.
+Boards can use the letters of the alphabet, as well as numbers, however, they cannot start with a number due to technical limitations on behalf of SQLite.

 ### Defaults
 - Maximum number of comments per board: `1000`